dgarci23/client-management-web/README.md

     * MongoDB
     * Hosted on AtlasCloud

-## What was the idea of this project?
+## What was the idea behind this project?
 Solve a business problem with a scalable solution using an already existing infrastructure built in Google Sheets.
 Authentication and Privileges need to be established to separate employees from managerial positions.

 ### A more complete on the logs of the project can be found in the file LOG.md